 The web Browser you are currently using is unsupported, and some features of this site may not work as intended.
 Please update to a modern browser such as Chrome, Firefox or Edge to experience all features Michigan.gov has to offer.

-Sand Dunes (3rd – 12th grade)
+Sand Dunes (third-12th grade)

 Get set to discover the fascinating world of sand dunes at Ludington State Park!
 Ludington is home to one of the largest freshwater sand dunes in the world.
-Your students will learn firsthand how the dunes were formed, the diversity of life in the dunes, and why the dunes are protected.
+Your students will learn firsthand how the dunes were formed, the diversity of life in the dunes and why the dunes are protected.
 See some of the unusual plant and animal life that call the dunes home.

-Great Lakes (4th – 12th grade)
+Great Lakes (fourth-12th grade)

 Come out to Ludington State Park and discover how Lake Michigan, one of our Great Lakes, plays an important part in our lives.
 We search out geological evidence to show us how these magnificent lakes were formed.
 We will look at the changing lake levels and our impact on the lakes.
 Students will leave with a better understanding of lake ecology.

-Park History (3rd – 12th grade)
+Park History (third-12th grade)

 Ludington State Park has a rich history.
 In this program, students are shown locations and artifacts that tell the story of what this park was like beginning with the white pine logging era.
-From those who built and lived in the logging village called Hamlin, up to the time where the men of the Civilian Conservation Corps Camp built this park during the Great Depression.
-The story unfolds in front of the students during this historic walk back in time.
+From those who built and lived in the logging village called Hamlin up to the time where the men of the Civilian Conservation Corps Camp built this park during the Great Depression, the story unfolds in front of the students during this historic walk back in time.

-Lighthouse in the Dunes (3rd -12th grades)
+Lighthouse in the Dunes (third-12th grade)

-River Discovery (1st - 3rd grades)
+River Discovery (first-third grades)

 Students have fun discovering and examining the abundance of animals that live in the river.
 From birds and fish to microscopic animals that call the river home, this program shows the children how these living organisms need each other.
 This program is specially designed to be hands-on.
 Experience the excitement that spring brings in!
 Come get your hands wet!

-Michigan Rocks (4th – 12th grade)
+Michigan Rocks (fourth-12th grade)

 Michigan Rocks is a fun program that gets students thinking about what a stone or rock means to them when they are outdoors.
-The rocks they pick up or look at Ludington State Park or in their schoolyard or home holds a wealth of information.
+The rocks they pick up or look at in Ludington State Park or in their schoolyard or home hold a wealth of information.
 It is a science lesson and history lesson wrapped in this hard natural form.
 Rocks tell us stories just like science and history books tell stories.
 Students will learn how to unlock these stories by observing and feeling rocks.
 They'll discover that our Great Lakes State has not always looked as it does today.
 This program can be done either in the park or as an outreach program in the classroom.

-Autumn Changes (1st- 3rd grades)
+Autumn Changes (first-third grades)

 It happens every fall.
 Animals and plants are busy preparing for the upcoming winter.
 We will head out on an adventure hike to search out what seasonal changes are occurring in Ludington State Park.
 Students will discover numerous changes along the Sable River Trail.
-Birds, mammals, fish, reptiles, and plants will be our observation topics during our walk.
+Birds, mammals, fish, reptiles and plants will be our observation topics during our walk.

-Snowshoe Nature Walks (3rd grade-adult)
+Snowshoe Nature Walks (third grade-adult)

 Experience what it is like to walk in snowshoes!
 Students will learn how snowshoes have been an important part of survival through thousands of years, especially in the Great Lakes region.
 Students will be fitted in a pair of snowshoes for an exciting walk in the park.
 During the snowshoe walks, we will discuss the unique, natural and historic resources in Ludington State Park.
 The program begins at the warming shelter, which is heated and has space for group meals with an outdoor firepit for cooking.

-Winter Birds (1st - 3rd grades)
+Winter Birds (first-third grades)

 The Sable River in Ludington State Park becomes a winter home for large populations of birds.
 Students discover why birds find this area such a popular spot to spend the whole winter season.
 Students can see birds up close and see some species that are not present during the summer.
-Students learn why these birds don't freeze their feet in the icy cold river.
+Students learn why these birds don't freeze their feet in the icy, cold river.
 Starting at the warming shelter, students get a brief introduction to winter birds using mounted specimens.
 The highlight of this program is a walk along the river to see the birds.
 Sorry, please do not feed the wild birds.
 We will explain why it is better not to feed "people food" to the birds.